mohammaddaoudfarooqi/maap-temporal-qs/MAAP-Temporal/ai-memory/README.md

     D --> H[LLM Model]
 ```

-The system consists of a FastAPI server that interacts with MongoDB for data storage and AWS Bedrock for AI operations.
+The system consists of a FastAPI server that interacts with MongoDB Atlas for data storage and AWS Bedrock for AI operations.
 The MongoDB database contains two main collections: Conversations and Memory Nodes.
 AWS Bedrock provides embedding generation and language model capabilities.

 ### 3. Components